tofkamp/akteconnect/README.md

-Run "allefriezen naar sqlite.py" to put all info into relational database (BurgelijkeStand1610.db) run "maakpuzzels.py" to create all *.puz files from the huwelijken. copy koppelleeg.db to koppel.db, in order to have a place to put the connections.
+Run "allefriezen naar sqlite.py" to put all info into relational database (BurgelijkeStand1610.db) run "maakpuzzels.py" to create all *.puz files from the huwelijken.
+Copy koppelleeg.db to koppel.db, in order to have a place to put the connections.
 Solve all puzzels with akteconnect.py

-With koppelstats.py you can see you progress, just for fun.
+With koppelstats.py you can see your progress, just for fun.

+In order to create LOD, the ids between runs must be persistant.
-Create empty persistant-ids.db file (see koppelhet4.py how to do this)
+Create empty persistant-ids.db file: sqlite3.exe persistant-ids.db
+DROP TABLE IF EXISTS persons;
+DROP TABLE IF EXISTS places;
+CREATE TABLE persons(personid text,id int);
+CREATE TABLE places(placeid text,id int);

 You can export the connections to Linked Open Data, or Gramps csv file (https://gramps-project.org/wiki/index.php?title=Gramps_4.2_Wiki_Manual_-_Manage_Family_Trees:_CSV_Import_and_Export)

-Running koppelhet4.py, will produce the files.
+Running koppelhet4.py, will produce the LOD and .csv file.